 Disadvantage: The size of the tree is uncontrollable until it has some stopping criteria.
 Due to their hierarchical structure tree is unstable.

-This algorithm plays a vital role in Classification problems and most popularly a machine learning supervised algorithms.
+This algorithm plays a vital role in Classification problems, and most popularly, machine learning supervised algorithms.
 It’s an important tool used by the researcher and data scientist.
-This SVM is very easy and its process is to find a hyperplane in an N-dimensional space data points.
+This SVM is very easy, and its process is to find a hyperplane in an N-dimensional space data point.
 Hyperplanes are decision boundaries which classify the data points.
 All this vector falls closer to the hyperplane, maximize the margin of the classifier.
 If the margin is maximum, the lowest is the generalization error.
 Their implementation can be done with the kernel using python with some training datasets.
 The main target of the SVM is to train an object into a particular classification.
 SVM is not restricted to become a linear classifier.
-SVM is preferred more than any classification model due to their kernel function which improves computational efficiency.
+SVM is preferred more than any classification model due to their kernel function, which improves computational efficiency.

-Advantage: They are highly preferable for its less computational power and effective accuracy.
+Advantage: They are highly preferable for their less computational power and effective accuracy.
 Effective in high dimensional space, good memory efficiency.

 Disadvantage: Limitations in speed, kernel, and size

 It’s a powerful machine-learning algorithm based on the Ensemble learning approach.
 The basic building block of Random forest is the decision tree used to build predictive models.
-The work demonstration includes creating a forest of random decision trees and the pruning process is performed by setting a stopping splits to yield a better result.
+The work demonstration includes creating a forest of random decision trees, and the pruning process is performed by setting stopping splits from yielding a better result.
 Random forest is implemented using a technique called bagging for decision making.
-This bagging prevents overfitting of data by reducing the bias similarly this random can achieve better accuracy.
-A final prediction is taken by an average of many decision trees i.e frequent predictions.
+This bagging prevents overfitting of data by reducing the bias; similarly, this random can achieve better accuracy.
+Finally, a final prediction is taken by an average of many decision trees, i.e. frequent predictions.
 The random forest includes many use cases like Stock market predictions, fraudulence detection, News predictions.

-- Doesn’t require any big processing to process the datasets and a very easy model to build.
-Provides greater accuracy helps in solving predictive problems.
+- It doesn’t require any big processing to process the datasets and is a very easy model to build.
+In addition, it provides greater accuracy helps in solving predictive problems.